-Dr. Wickkiser serves on the Managing Committee of the American School of Classical Studies in Athens (Greece), where she has spent several years in residence, and on committees for the American Philological Association and Classical Association of the Middle West and South.
+Professor Wickkiser also serves on the Managing Committee of the American School of Classical Studies in Athens (Greece), and has received research fellowships from the National Endowment for the Humanities, the American School of Classical Studies at Athens, and the Loeb Classical Library Foundation.

 Aspects of Ancient Greek Cult: Context, Ritual and Iconography.
 Aarhus Studies in Mediterranean Antiquity 8.
-Edited with J. Jensen, G. Hinge, and P. Schultz. Århus: Århus University Press, 2009.
+Edited with J. Jensen, G. Hinge, and P. Schultz.
+Aarhus: Aarhus University Press, 2009.

 Asklepios, Medicine, and the Politics of Healing in Fifth-Century Greece: Between Craft and Cult.
 Baltimore: Johns Hopkins University Press, 2008.

 “Laomedon, Hesione and the Sea-Monster.”
 In The Oxford Handbook to Heracles, ed. by D. Ogden.
 Oxford University Press, 2021: 209-223.

 "’Water is Cold and Wet’: Reflections on Properties and Potencies of Water in the Cult of Asklepios.”
 In Ancient Waterlands, B.A.
 Robinson, S. Bouffier, I. Fumadó Ortega, eds.
 Aix-en-Provence: Presses Universitaires de Provence, Archéologies méditerranéennes series, 2019, pp. 131-141.